-- 1 not satisfactory (e.g. Takken et al., 1999; de Vente et al., 2013) is the lack of input data that - 2 capture the heterogeneity of the area of interest (Kværnø, 2011; Sheikh et al., 2010). - 3 Therefore, one way to improve erosion model performance is to improve the accuracy and - 4 precision of the model input data such as random roughness, using new sensor measurement - 5 methods and to test how sensitive the model is to variations in input data. - 6 Soil roughness has been measured in the field using various methods (García Moreno et al., - 7 2010), some of which capture a profile or transect of elevation data, while others cover an - 8 area, typically extending a few square meters.
-These methods differ in obtainable accuracy - 9 and resolution, but also in practical aspects, such as costs and workability in the field.
-Jester - and Klik (2005) compared measured roughness data from pin-profilers and a roller chain as - 11 contact methods and from laser scanner and stereophotogrammetry as sensor methods.
-They - did not compare between the contact and non-contact methods and did not consider a specific - purpose for which the resulting roughness data would be used. - 14 The current study extends the study by Jester and Klik (2005), by directly comparing - 15 roughness values measured using five different methods on different agricultural surfaces. - 16 The measurement methods evaluated were the contact methods pinboard and roller chain and - 17 the sensor methods terrestrial laser scanner (TLS), stereophotogrammetry and the new Xtion - 18 Pro method (ASUS, 2013).
-This latter depth sensing technology originates in the gaming - industry and has recently been used in earth science studies (Mankoff and Russo, 2012).
-For - example, Hammerle et al. (2014) used it to model a karst cave, Tortini et al. (2014) used it to - 21 assess volcano deformation and Brouwer (2013) used it to assess tree metrics.
-The advantage - 22 over state-of-the-art terrestrial laser scanners is the increased mobility, especially relevant for - erosion monitoring at the landscape scale, and the relatively low costs (James and Quinton, - 24 2014; Mankoff and Russo, 2012).
-Next to direct comparison of the measured roughness - 25 values from the five methods, they were also compared in terms of their effect on the output - of the distributed, process based soil erosion model LISEM (Limburg Soil Erosion Model, De - 27 Roo et al. (1996)).
-The main objective of the study was to obtain a quantitative comparison of - 28 the different measurement methods.
-Subsequently, the effects of the differences on the output - of a soil erosion model were tested.
+Soil roughness has been measured in the field using various methods (García Moreno et al., 2010), some of which capture a profile or transect of elevation data, while others cover an area, typically extending a few square meters.
+These methods differ in obtainable accuracy and resolution, but also in practical aspects, such as costs and workability in the field.
+Jester and Klik (2005) compared measured roughness data from pin-profilers and a roller chain as contact methods and from laser scanner and stereophotogrammetry as sensor methods.
+They did not compare between the contact and non-contact methods and also not consider a specific purpose for which the resulting roughness data would be used.

+The current study extends the study by Jester and Klik (2005), by directly comparing roughness values measured using five different methods on different agricultural sur-

+- faces.
+The measurement methods evaluated were the contact methods pinboard and roller chain and the sensor methods TLS, stereophotogrammetry and the new Xtion Pro method (ASUS, 2013).
+This latter depth sensing technology originates in the gaming industry and has recently been used in earth science studies (Mankoff and Russo, 2012).
+For example, Hammerle et al. (2014) used it to model a karst cave, Tortini et - al. (2014) used it to assess volcano deformation and Brouwer (2013) used it to assess tree metrics.
+The advantage over state-of-the-art terrestrial laser scanners is the increased mobility, especially relevant for erosion monitoring at the landscape scale, and the relatively low costs (James and Quinton, 2014; Mankoff and Russo, 2012).
+Next to direct comparison of the measured roughness values from the five methods, they were also compared in terms of their effect on the output of the distributed, process based soil erosion model LISEM (Limburg Soil Erosion Model, De Roo et al., 1996).
+The objectives of the study were to obtain a quantitative comparison of the different measurement methods and to quantify the propagation of the differences in an erosion model.

-1 2 Methodology
+2 Methodology